 Mix-ins like chocolate chips, chopped nuts, and raisins would taste great in this cream cheese-swirled pumpkin bread.
 However, these kinds of mix-ins are quite heavy, so they may sink into the cream cheese layer and your bread wouldn’t turn out looking perfectly polished.
 If that doesn’t bother you, try adding in the mix-ins and see what happens.

-Very easily!
-Let it first cool completely, then wrap it in plastic wrap and freeze.
+In the freezer: Let the bread cool completely, then wrap it in plastic wrap and freeze.
 When you’re ready to eat the frozen bread, set it on your counter overnight to thaw.

 Recipe Video Tutorial